P4ELTE/P4Query/README.md

 ## Description

-NAME is a static code analysis framework for the P4 language.
-We intend NAME to be a knowledge base or infrastructure that can host various applications, such as compilers, code comprehension tools, IDEs, and formal verification tools.
+`p4analyser` is a static code analysis framework for the P4 language.
+We intend `p4analyser` to be a knowledge base or infrastructure that can host various applications, such as compilers, code comprehension tools, IDEs, and formal verification tools.

 Implemented features (applications):

 - Visualization
-- Graph query REPL
 - Verification of various safety-properties

 Implemented features (infrastructure):